Adding value in cautious times

 In the retail sector, values are likely to continue to be under pressure this year, with rents and estimated rental values predicted to fall further.
 However, some investors have started to see opportunities in the sector, believing values to have hit somewhere near the bottom.
 Jason says he is “open-minded” about investing in retail and will use an “asset-by-asset” approach when appraising potential retail investments.

 The office sector, which makes up 33.1% of SLI’s portfolio, falls somewhere in between industrial and retail in terms of performance.
 In most cities in the UK – including central London – supply levels are low and the pipeline of new builds is small.
-Provision of amenity and services will remain a priority for office landlords as they seek to create an environment where people want to work.
-Despite the recent problems of WeWork, the impact serviced offices have had on the office market will be lasting.
+Jason believes that the provision of amenity and services will remain a priority for office landlords as they seek to create an environment where people want to work.
+Despite the recent problems of WeWork, Jason thinks that the impact serviced offices have had on the office market will be lasting.
 Office tenants expect certain amenities such as communal break-out areas, showers and bike storage as the norm and are now increasingly wanting a ‘plug and play’ service – whereby the landlord provides the space already fitted out with furniture and communications infrastructure and the tenant can turn up and is ready to go.
 SLI, for example, has fibre internet in all of its buildings and makes sure that it is operational before the tenants re-locate.

 SLI is looking to fit out most of its vacant office space and believes that giving prospective tenants an idea of what the space can look like (instead of the empty floorplate that is customary in the sector) will cut void times.
 In two recent examples, SLI fitted out the office space on suites that had been vacant for more than 12 months, and after four weeks they were let or under offer.
 The cost of fitting out the space is offset by shorter void times and, often, a slightly higher rent.